7th Month Pregnancy Diet - Which Foods To Eat And Avoid?

 To avoid these symptoms, eliminate certain foods from your 7th month of pregnancy diet.
 This will help in relieving any discomfort and provide your baby with the proper nutrition.
 Here are foods that you should avoid during 7th month of pregnancy:

-1. High-Fat And Spicy Foods:
+1. High-Fat And Spicy Foods

-To make sure that you do not have to go through the discomfort of heartburn, you should stay away from fried foods that are high in fat content
+To make sure that you do not have to go through the discomfort of heartburn, you should stay away from fried foods that are high in fat content.
+You should also avoid spicy foods as they too contribute to heartburn.
+Experts recommend eating a light meal for dinner.

-2. Sodium-Packed Foods:
+2. Sodium-Packed Foods

 Bloating and swelling can be prevented by drinking plenty of fluids.
 You should always drink plenty of water.
 Reducing your intake of sodium is also important so keep away from foods high in salt content such as chips, ketchup, canned foods, pickles and sauces, to name a few.

-3. Caffeine, Alcohol And Tobacco:
+3. Caffeine, Alcohol And Tobacco

 Needless to say, these foods should be avoided at all costs throughout your pregnancy.
 Caffeinated beverages can cause constipation and make you feel uncomfortable, so it is best to keep them off your daily diet.
 Alcohol and tobacco are of course very harmful for your baby so quit while you can!